greatscottgadgets/hackrf/docs/source/updating_firmware.rst

 These instructions allow you to upgrade the firmware in order to take advantage of new features or bug fixes.

-If you have any difficulty making this process work from your native operating system, you can `use Pentoo or the GNU Radio Live DVD <https://hackrf.readthedocs.io/en/latest/getting_started_hackrf_gnuradio.html#try-your-hackrf-with-pentoo-linux>`__ to perform the updates.
+If you have any difficulty making this process work from your native operating system, you can  :ref:`use Pentoo or the GNU Radio Live DVD <try_pentoo>` to perform the updates.